douglashill/DHAvoidKeyboardBehaviour/README.md

 Seems to work, but not thoroughly tested or in production.
 The animations can look rough when dismissing the keyboard interactively.

-Last tested with Xcode 6.3 and the iOS 8.3 SDK.
+Last tested with Xcode 7.2 and the iOS 9.2 SDK.

 ## Usage

 Create a `DHAvoidKeyboardBehaviour` and set its `scrollView` to the scroll view that should avoid the keyboard.
+This can be done in Interface Builder.
 Keep the behaviour object alive.

 ## Licence